ZIP: a new way to get vaccines to zero-dose children in some of the world’s toughest regions

-Demissie of IRC anticipates that some communities in the Horn of Africa will face access challenges ranging from infrastructural insufficiency, to blockades imposed by insurgent groups, to displacement caused by climate change.
-In some areas, she says, community trust building might require focus, while in others the priority may be making sure that religious or nomadic leaders understand the importance of immunisation.
+Demissie anticipates that some communities in the Horn of Africa will face access challenges ranging from infrastructural insufficiency, to blockades imposed by insurgent groups, to displacement caused by climate change.
+In some areas, she says, community trust-building might require focus, while in others the priority may be making sure that religious or nomadic leaders understand the importance of immunisation.

 Getting access right, then, requires both proximity and sensitivity.
 “We need to understand from communities, in their own language, what their barriers to access are.
 Why are there zero-dose children here?
 We know that the gender of the caregiver plays a role in the ability to access health services.
 Additional barriers include the health facility being too far away for easy access, that the hours of operation, or even days create a barrier or that the caregiver doesn’t feel safe to travel the distance.
 But those answers come from the communities themselves,” says LaTrielle.

 Gender dynamics need to be understood and factored into design.
 And it’s vital, she adds, that the work on the ground is done by community members – not workers from the capital, and certainly not parachuted-in international staff.
 “It’s incumbent upon us to have a community-driven approach, complemented by the expertise of the consortium members to design outreach that optimally serves the zero-dose children.”